It is important that you discuss your eligibility with your retailer prior to signing up for the minimum feed-in tariff.

 If I purchase a house where the previous occupants received a feed-in tariff, can I also claim the same feed-in tariff when I move in?

-If the previous occupants were accessing the Premium, Transitional or "one-for-one" Standard Feed-in Tariff, you will find more information on the maintaining my eligibility page.
+If the previous occupants were accessing the Premium Feed-in Tariff, you will find more information on the maintaining my eligibility page.

-I live in a retirement village - can I claim the current Feed-in Tariff?
+I live in a retirement village - can I claim the minimum feed-in tariff?

 Yes.
 You will need to ensure that your individual unit within the retirement village has a separate meter that is directly connected to the electricity grid.
 This arrangement will allow the energy retailer to properly measure how much power you are feeding back into the grid from your solar PV system and then credit your bills accordingly.